IJHack/QtPass/README.md

 While QtPass will work with Qt4, currently multi-line editing is restricted to Qt5 only.

+QtPass requires GCC 4.7 or later or any other 2011 ISO C++ standard compliant compiler.

 Security considerations
 -----------------------
 Using this program will not magically keep your passwords secure against